 \paragraph{Construction Steps.} Since we do not observe exogenous environments directly, we reconstruct them via abduction.
 Specifically, given samples from the endogenous variables, we invert the reduced form of the SCMs to recover approximate exogenous samples:

-In Linear Additive Noise (LAN) models with known structural coefficients, this inversion is exact.
-Otherwise, if the structural functions must be estimated, the quality of the abduction depends on the estimation accuracy of Linear Regression.
+With known structural functions, this inversion is exact.
+Otherwise, if the structural functions must be estimated, the quality of the abduction depends on the estimation accuracy of the selected method (e.g. Linear Regression for LAN models, Random Forest/ Neural Networks for general ANMs).
 After performing abduction, we form the empirical exogenous distributions \(\widehat{\exbase}\) and \(\widehat{\exabst}\) via empirical measures:

 where \(\widehat{\contbase_i}\) and \(\widehat{\contabst_j}\) denote the reconstructed exogenous samples at the low and high levels, respectively.
 Next, we form the nominal joint distribution \(\widehat{\exprob} := \widehat{\exprobbase} \otimes \widehat{\exprobabst}\) by combining the empirical exogenous distributions.
 Finally, we build the joint ambiguity set \(\bB_{\radprod, 2}(\widehat{\exprob})\) by taking the product of two marginal Wasserstein balls.
 The ambiguity set \(\bB_{\radprod, 2}(\widehat{\exprob})\) allows us to find the worst-case joint environment \(\exprob^\star = \rho^{\ell\star} \otimes \rho^{h\star}\) that maximizes the abstraction error within the specified robustness radii.
 This captures the most adversarial distributional shift consistent with the observed data and estimated environments.
 The radii \(\radbase\) and \(\radabst\) quantify the maximum deviation we aim to protect against at each abstraction level.
 The full construction process, including the abduction, nominal estimation, and radius selection steps, is illustrated in Fig.~\ref{fig:ambsetconstructBOX} for the case where low- and high-level environments are sampled independently.